JonathanLyon2021/Chainlink-Keepers_NFT/README.md

 random values without compromising security or usability.
 This project is a combination of truffle, solidity, openzeppelin, and React.js , but the best part about this project though is implementing Chainlink's Keepers program which allows you to use Event triggered or Time triggered funnctions on your smart contract.
 Also being able on manage an UpKeep for the NFT's on-chain through the keepers implementation so we can choose a NFT triggering event using the functions to active different parts of the NFT.
+UPDATE: I did not finish this hack-a-thon on time so I will be updating this repo in the future once I am finished with Module 4 @ Kingsland.
 Thank you for viewing my repositiory.